TsukiGva2/sxript/guide/Procedural-Subsystem.md

 By changing the condition away from `1`, for instance `if_ 3 @ a`, then the output of the code block is `not true`.

+This apparatus is the rat material for setting up a *condition-controlled loop*.

 ## Remark

 The procedural subsystem is the *only* means of writing multi-lined programs in Sxript, and the set of commands detailed here is the *entire* set.
 You will not be impinged upon by more underscored procedural commands later on.

-With so few keywords, it is entirely possible to write an enormous code block wired with many loops, anchors, and goto statements.
+Using few keywords, it is still possible to write an enormous code block wired with many loops, anchors, and goto statements.
 Before long, such a spaghetti-code program becomes difficult to follow, let alone improve or repurpose.
 This practice is of course discouraged in all languages, with Sxript being no exception.
-Eventually we'll have reviewed enough of the language features to dodge this possibility.